Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators

 Approximate Message Passing (AMP) was first introduced in \cite{donoho2009message, bayati2011dynamics}.
 Its origins can be traced back to the TAP equations from statistical physics \citep{thouless1977solution, bolthausen2014iterative}, and to loopy belief propagation from graphical models \citep{montanari2012graphical}.
 AMP has since achieved notable success in various statistical and applied domains such as linear regression \citep{donoho2009message, bayati2011dynamics}, generalized linear models \citep{rangan2011generalized, sur2019modern,barbier2019optimal}, penalized regression \citep{bayati2011lasso, bayati2013estimating}, low-rank matrix estimation \citep{montanari2015non}, deep learning \citep{pandit2019asymptotics}, and communications \citep{barbier2017approximate}.
 For a more comprehensive review, see \cite{zdeborova2016statistical,feng2022unifying,montanari2024friendly} and the references therein.

 On the technical front, the first rigorous state evolution analysis was provided in \cite{bayati2011dynamics}, relying on a crucial conditioning technique introduced in \cite{bolthausen2014iterative}.
 Subsequent generalizations have extended AMP in multiple directions, including extensions to right-rotationally-invariant random matrices \citep{rangan2019vector, ma2017orthogonal,fan2022approximate} and finite sample analyses \citep{rush2018finite,li2022non}.
-More closely related to our work, Generalized AMP (GAMP) was introduced in \cite{rangan2011generalized, javanmard2013state}, which accommodates iterates of stacked vectors or matrices, while Long AMP (LAMP) proposed in \cite{berthier2020state} enables the use of non-separable denoising functions; meanwhile the graph-based AMP proposed in \cite{gerbelot2023graph} combined the strengths of both.
+More closely related to our work, Generalized AMP (GAMP) was introduced in \cite{rangan2011generalized, javanmard2013state}, which accommodates iterates of stacked vectors or matrices; Long AMP (LAMP) was proposed in \cite{berthier2020state}, enabling the use of non-separable denoising functions; meanwhile the graph-based AMP proposed in \cite{gerbelot2023graph} combined the strengths of both.
 This algorithm will be the starting point of our framework, although we do not study graph-based problems in our work.
 We observe that the algorithm in \cite{gerbelot2023graph} may be viewed as an extension of GAMP and LAMP so as to simultaneously allow matrix-valued iterates and non-separable denoising.
 In this light, we name it GLAMP.
 The focus of this work is to develop a multi-environment version of GLAMP that specifically targets transfer learning.